-- Message From: headers should include only one email address, as shown in this example:
+- Message From: headers should include only one email address, for example:

-- Include a valid Message-ID header field in every message (RFC 5322).
+- Make sure every message includes a valid Message-ID (RFC 5322).

-- Links in the body messages should be visible and easy to understand.
-Users should know where they’ll go when they click links.
+- Web links in the message body should be visible and easy to understand.
+Recipients should know what to expect when they click a link.

 - Sender information should be clear and visible.

-- Message subjects should be relevant and not misleading.
+- Message subjects should be accurate and not misleading.